Federal Election and Calgary Real Estate

 3) “Requiring lenders to provide better disclosure to homeowners about the costs of ending a mortgage early.”

 Nowhere in the debate did any of these things come up, and this isn’t just real estate busy-talk.
 This, to me, is policy choices.
-The second two on the list are what I am going to focus on here today, as they are the ones that tend to closely affect my Calgary Real Estate business.
+The second two on the list is what I am going to focus on here today, as they are the ones that tend to closely affect my Calgary Real Estate business.

 First of all, I think we can all agree that we should all be rolling out the red-carpet for well-qualified first time Calgary home buyers.
 Choosing to buy a home in Calgary is one of the most financially sound decisions that a person can make.
 Homeownership certainly brings on a new level of maturity and responsibility that should be encouraged in Canada.
 Therefore, if there is any way to make this process easier or more financially feasible, that is an avenue that should be pursued by our federal government.